 - Completing a Plan for Achieving Self Support and explain how it works.

-Getting Started with WIPAIf you are a beneficiary who is working, has a job offer pending, or has previously received WIPA services, contact
+If you are a beneficiary who has previously received WIPA services, contact

 WIPA is funded through a cooperative agreement with the Social Security Administration (Social Security).
 While Social Security has reviewed this material for technical accuracy, it is not an official Social Security publication.